JackSzwergold/Writing/memories/Seeing Fiddler on the Roof on Kings Highway.md

 ***

-*Seeing Fiddler on the Roof on King’s Highway: The Time My Parents and I Went Out to See the Film (c) Copyright 2016 by Jack Szwergold.
+*Seeing Fiddler on the Roof on King’s Highway: The Time My Parents and I Went Out to See the Film (c) Copyright 2016 by Jack Szwergold; written April 19, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*